TrevCan/trevcan.github.io/articles/ssh-vpn.md

 use `192.168.1.0` on `SUBNET` to route requests starting with `192.168.1.` through the ssh server.

-;tags: vpn ssh sec short
+;tags: vpn ssh security short